HomeInternational CuisinesEthiopia

 Vegan Ethiopia Meal Ideas

-Strawberry Vinaigrette
+Raspberry Vinaigrette

-The recipe Quinoa Pilaf with Fresh Herbs can be made in approximately 20 minutes.
-One serving contains 212 calories, 8g of protein, and 6g of fat.
-For 91 cents per serving, this recipe covers 16% of your daily requirements of vitamins and minerals.
-This recipe serves 4.
+The recipe Lemony Cooler can be made in approximately 15 minutes.
+This recipe serves 8.
+One portion of this dish contains around 1g of protein, 0g of fat, and a total of 176 calories.
+For $1.43 per serving, this recipe covers 4% of your daily requirements of vitamins and minerals.
+If you have grape juice, lemon juice, ice cubes, and a few other ingredients on hand, you can make it.
 1 person has tried and liked this recipe.
-It works well as a hor d'oeuvre.
-If you have sea salt and pepper, granulated garlic powder, extra virgin olive oil, and a few other ingredients on hand, you can make it.
+It is brought to you by Taste of Home.
 It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
-It is brought to you by Allrecipes.
-With a spoonacular score of 90%, this dish is great.
-If you like this recipe, you might also like recipes such as Ginger Lentils With Carrots and Fresh Herbs, Pan Roasted New Potatoes With Fresh Herbs, and Tortellini Salad With Fresh Herbs.
+Only a few people really liked this beverage.
+Taking all factors into account, this recipe earns a spoonacular score of 28%, which is not so tremendous.
+If you like this recipe, you might also like recipes such as Ginger Lime Cooler, Watermelon Jalapeño Cocktail Cooler, and Lemony Lentil Soup.

-Four-Berry Spread might be a good recipe to expand your condiment recipe box.
-One serving contains 105 calories, 0g of protein, and 0g of fat.
-For 22 cents per serving, this recipe covers 1% of your daily requirements of vitamins and minerals.
-This recipe serves 56.
-1 person were glad they tried this recipe.
-Head to the store and pick up blackberries, sugar, raspberries, and a few other things to make it today.
+Peanut Butter Cream Fudge might be a good recipe to expand your dessert recipe box.
+This recipe makes 64 servings with 55 calories, 1g of protein, and 3g of fat each.
+For 5 cents per serving, this recipe covers 1% of your daily requirements of vitamins and minerals.
+Only a few people made this recipe, and 1 would say it hit the spot.
+If you have peanut butter, sugar, cream, and a few other ingredients on hand, you can make it.
+From preparation to the plate, this recipe takes roughly 35 minutes.
 It is brought to you by Taste of Home.
-From preparation to the plate, this recipe takes roughly 30 minutes.
-It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
+It is a good option if you're following a gluten free and lacto ovo vegetarian diet.
 All things considered, we decided this recipe deserves a spoonacular score of 0%.
-This score is improvable.
-Try Four-Berry Blast Fruit Smoothie, Four-Bean Salad, and Four-Ingredient Blueberry Frozen Yogurt for similar recipes.
+This score is very bad (but still fixable).
+Similar recipes are Vegan Peanut Butter Chocolate Fudge, Old Fashioned Peanut Butter Fudge, and Caramel Peanut Fudge Cake.

 Videos for Making Different Vegan Ethiopia Style Dishes